 Alternatively, batik paintings can be framed with matboards (often called mats, borders or surrounds).
 Both framing options allow for the material to be professionally stretched by the framer.
 The main benefits of mats are:

-- more visual breathing room to be given to the image
+More visual breathing room to be given to the image

-- there is a far greater range of available colours to chose from, than in custom frame mouldings.
+There is a far greater range of available colours to chose from, than in custom frame mouldings.

 A final option involves employing the use of a ready-made frame, rather than a custom frame.
-Generally, ready-made or pre-made frames come in a range of basic colours.
+Generally, ready-made frames come in a range of basic colours.
 A white frame would have been suitable for this frame.
 Other pre-made frame colours include, black, mocha (dark timber), walnut (light timber), and silver in a modern look.
 Traditional style ready-made frames come in gold and silver.